-Millions of businesses use WordPress to build their presence online, including banks, global corporations, and e-commerce sites, not just bloggers.
+Millions of businesses around the world choose WordPress to build their web presence, including banks, large organizations, and e-commerce sites, not just bloggers.

-- No platform is completely immune to hackers.
+- No platform is safe from hackers.
 As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.

-- The biggest security risk of all CMS platforms seems to be the users themselves.
-For example, many users ignore strong password security practices.
+- The biggest security risk of all content management systems seems to be the users themselves.
+For example, many users ignore good password security practices.

 - Server setup.
-For example, websites on shared webhosting servers are only as safe as the least secure site on the hosting grid, so if another user has a weak FTP password on your shared server gets their site hacked into, then every site on that shared server can potentially become vulnerable to being hacked as well.
+For example, sites on shared hosting accounts are only as secure as the least secure site on the grid, so if another user on your shared server gets their site hacked into, then every site on the shared server can potentially become vulnerable to being hacked as well.

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress From Brute-Force Attacks
+To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress Brute Force Attacks

-An unsecured blog provides hackers with a resource for launching denial of service attacks, spreading malware and engaging in information theft.
-Blog Defender Security Plugin for WordPress Sites makes your WordPress site invisible to bot and hacker attacks.
-Learn more about this plugin here:
+A compromised site provides hackers with a valuable platform for distributed attacks, spreading malware and engaging in information theft.
+Blog Defender Security Plugin makes your WordPress site invisible to hackers and botnets.
+Go here to learn more:

-If you are currently using an outdated version of WordPress remember to back up everything before updating your software to benefit from the latest security updates.
-This way, if something goes wrong, you can always restore things back to their former settings.
+If you are currently using an older version of WordPress remember to back up your website fully before updating your software to protect your site from the latest security threats.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to back up your site manually, there are many free and paid WordPress plugins you can use.
-Learn about a WordPress backup plugin that can fully automate your site backups here: Backup, Clone And Keep Your WordPress Sites Protected With Backup Creator WP Plugin
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your site backups here: Back Up, Copy And Keep Your WP Site Protected With Backup Creator WP Plugin

-The statistics quoted in this article were referenced from various online sources, including those listed below:
+The above statistics were referenced from various online sources, including those listed below:

 - National Vulnerability Database

-Hopefully, this article has given you a better understanding of issues that can affect your web site and how WordPress can help you build a better business online.
-To learn more about using WordPress please click on links to visit other posts published on this site or subscribe to receive updates and notifications when new articles are published.
+Hopefully, this post has given you a better understanding of problems that can affect your web site and how WordPress can help you get better business results online.
+To learn more about using WordPress please see our related posts section or subscribe to receive updates and notifications when new articles are published.